 Major Advisors are faculty members whose academic work aligns with students’ disciplinary interests and passions.
 Major advisors support students along the path of fulfilling the requirements of a selected academic program that will lead to a major.

-Advising Expectations & Responsibilities
+Advising Expectations and Responsibilities

 As a student, you will be proactive in exploring your interests and options.
 You will seek help and advice early in the semester.
 You will understand the requirements for General Education, major, and graduation.
 You will know how and when to contact your advisor, meet deadlines, and arrive on time to meetings.